fridalannerstrom/selekt/README.md

 ### ⚠️ ARIA Warning (non-blocking)

 A non-critical ARIA warning was observed in the browser console regarding `aria-hidden` on a modal element that retained focus.
 This warning does not impact the functionality or accessibility of the app for typical users, and was therefore left unresolved in this student project context.

+### 🟡 Conditional Script Execution

+To prevent JavaScript errors on pages where certain upload elements are not present, a conditional check was added to the `initUploadScript()` function.
+When expected DOM elements are missing, the script logs a non-blocking warning:

+> `Upload script not initialized: missing DOM elements.`

+This ensures the script only runs on pages that include the file upload interface, avoiding runtime errors and improving code robustness across templates.